 We stayed at the Avista Grande Hotel in Karon and liked the hotel a lot.
 The hotel has a convenient location in the southern part of Karon, with a short walk to the neighboring Kata Beach and Dino Park.
 Hardly any hotels in Karon lay directly on the beach, but it’s only an easy 3-min walk from Avista Grande to the Karon Beach.

-The rooms are big with beautiful modern decor, has a great balcony with chairs and a table, and a beautiful bathroom with bathtub.
+The rooms are big with beautiful modern decor and a great balcony with chairs and a table, and a beautiful bathroom with a bathtub.
 We particularly loved the hotel’s rooftop bar, which is cozy and relaxed with a great view of Karon.

 Click here for the latest prices

 Centara Grand Beach Resort is the only hotel in Karon that is located right on the beach.
 In addition to direct beach access, the hotel has a landscaped water park with four outdoor pools scattered around in a beautiful green and lush garden.
 Here you can also enjoy a lovely spa, play a game of tennis at the tennis court, or play some Nintendo in the game room.
 There is also a kids’ playroom with lots of toys and activities for kids.
 Centara Grand houses the only real beach club in Karon, the Coast Beach Club – a lovely place to chill in the afternoon watching the sunset.
 The Karon Temple Market is only a short walk away.